CESNET/Nemea-Detectors/smtp_spam_detector/README.md

 ## 1.0 Abstract

-It may have seem that these days, the emails are not as popular as the new modern Instant Messaging (IM) apps or the social networks.
+It may seem that these days, emails are not as popular as the new modern Instant Messaging (IM) apps or the social networks.
 However, we still rely on an old SMTP protocol, which is the standard protocol for sending e-mails from one Message Transfer Agent (MTA) to another.
 The SMTP stands for “Simple Message Transfer